behavioral-data/TSandLanguage/README.md

 **Note** If you're on the UW Slurm Cluster you will need to first load CUDA by running `module load cuda/12.2`

 ## Getting Data
-**If you're on the UW Klone cluster** then you just need to run `make data_on_klone`.
-This will link the `bdata` directory to the project folder.

-**If you're not on the UW cluter** you'll need to use the `huggingface-cli` to download the data.

-First, install the CLI:
+First, install the huggingface CLI:
 ```
  pip install -U "huggingface_hub[cli]"
 ```